SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Methodology

 We argue that in order to control the contribution of each token, we can add a weight in front of the token-level KL divergence term, so that not all tokens are forced to stay close to the reference model.
-We speculate that this will lead to more diverse generation of responses, since only a handful of important tokens that indicate preference will have to be in-distribution.
+This should lead to more diverse generation of responses, since only a few important tokens indicating preference will have to be in-distribution.

-Thus, we introduce a mask function $m(y^{<t}) \in [0, 1]$, $m(y^{<t}) > \epsilon$ that produces a scalar for each token $y^t$ in a sequence $y$ that measures the amount of token KL participation in the loss function.
+Thus, we introduce a mask function $m(y^{<t}) \in [\epsilon, 1]$, $\epsilon > 0$ that produces a scalar for each token $y^t$ in a sequence $y$ that measures the amount of token KL participation in the loss function.